MrPaschenko/mrpaschenko-bot/README.md

 /od_audio <request>
 ```

-_You can also make a request by replying to other message_
+>You can also make any request by replying to other message